 - Dio Brando from JoJo's Bizarre Adventure.
 He was only a villain in Parts 1 and 3, but every plot device that that drove every other story up to Part 6 was always directly or indirectly related to him, as the heroes kept chasing after all the loose ends he left behind.

 - The second Rei Ayanami in the third Rebuild of Evangelion movie.
-She is not physically present except for perhaps in a single ghostly apparition, but the protagonist's ill-fated attempt to save her played a major part in the events that turned the sitting into a post-apocalyptic wasteland, and she gets mentioned in every other scene, mostly by the afore mentioned protagonist who is trying to reunite with her, much to the confusion of her unfortunate Clone.
+She is not physically present except for perhaps in a single ghostly apparition, but the protagonist's ill-fated attempt to save her played a major part in the events that turned the setting into a post-apocalyptic wasteland, and she gets mentioned in every other scene, mostly by the aforementioned protagonist who is trying to reunite with her, much to the confusion of her unfortunate Clone.

 - Maes Hughes in Fullmetal Alchemist.
 The plot he uncovered before his death definitely didn't go in vain.